Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Introduction

 \section{Introduction}

-In this paper we discuss the geometry of properly embedded minimal annuli in $\SY^2 \times \R$.
-There is a two-parameter family of embedded minimal annuli foliated by horizontal constant curvature curve of $\SY^2$.
+There is a two-parameter family of embedded minimal annuli foliated by horizontal constant curvature curves of $\SY^2$.
 The simplest non compact examples are the totally geodesic $\Gamma \times \R$, where $\Gamma$ is a simple closed geodesic on $\SY^2$.
 There exists a one-parameter family of periodic properly embedded annuli which are small graphs over $\Gamma \times \R$.
 These examples were described analytically by Pedrosa and Ritore \cite{PedRit} and they called them unduloids.
 They appear in the isoperimetric profile of $\SY^2 \times \SY^1$.
 These examples are rotational surfaces around vertical geodesics.
 A one-parameter helicoidal family, obtained by rotating a great circle on $\SY^2$ at a constant rate in the third coordinate about an axis passing through a pair of antipodal points on the rotated great circle was constructed by Rosenberg \cite{HR}.

 A two-parameter family of deformations of previous examples was constructed by the first-named author \cite{hau}, and by Meeks and Rosenberg (see \cite{MRstable}, section 2) using variational arguments.
 This involves solving a Plateau problem with boundaries given by two geodesics $\Gamma_1$ and $\Gamma_2$ in parallel sections $\SY^2 \times \{ t_1\}$ and $\SY^2 \times \{t_2\}$.
 The stable annulus bounded by these geodesics is foliated by horizontal constant curvature curves (see theorem \ref{shiffman}).
 Schwarz symmetry along boundary geodesics then gives a complete and properly embedded example.
 The two parameters (up to isometries of $\SY^2 \times \R$) of such compact annuli are the distance between the two sections including the boundary, and the position of one geodesic in $\SY^2 \times \{t\}$, keeping the other fixed.
 They are periodic in the third direction, foliated by constant curvature curves of $\SY^2$ and have a vertical plane of symmetry.

-These examples are very similar to the minimal Riemann's staircase in $\R^3$.
+These examples are very similar to the minimal Riemann's staircase in $\R^3$, which has been classified by Meeks, Perez and Ros \cite{MPR}.
+In this Euclidean case they use an integrable system point view related to the holomorphic Gauss map.
+They define algebra-geometric harmonic solution to a complex KDV type equation and study holomorphic flow associate to this equation.

 Constant mean curvature ({\sc{cmc}}) tori in $\R^3$ give rise to minimal annuli in $\SY^2 \times \R$ under certain conditions as follows.
 The Gauss map of a {\sc{cmc}} torus is a harmonic map $G: \bbT^2 \to \SY^2$.
 Its holomorphic quadratic differential is